nhudson/dotfiles/README.md

 - shell theme: [p10k](https://github.com/romkatv/powerlevel10k)
 - pdf reader: [zathura](https://pwmt.org/projects/zathura/)
 - terminal file manager: [ranger](https://github.com/ranger/ranger)
+- theme: Tokyonight

 ## Installation

-For now I just link all of the config directories to their location, and link all scripts to their location.
+For now I am just linking all of the config directories and files to their location, and link all scripts to their location.

 ```shell
 $ for dir in `ls .config`